On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Introduction

-To illustrate, Figure~\ref{fig:carbon-trace} shows that grid energy's carbon-intensity can vary by 6$\times$ over a day (in California) and by 43$\times$ across regions (between Ontario and Mumbai).
-The magnitude and variability of grid energy's carbon intensity depends on the mix of energy sources used to generate it.
-Traditional fossil fuel-based energy sources tend to exhibit high carbon intensity with negligible variance.
-In contrast, renewable generation sources, such as from solar and wind, have zero carbon emissions but exhibit highly variable energy output.
-As a result, the proportion of local renewable versus fossil fuel energy sources, along with the variability in energy's demand, determines the magnitude and variance of grid energy's aggregate carbon intensity at a specific location.
-For instance, since California has a high solar penetration, its energy's carbon intensity has a low average magnitude but is highly variable.
-In contrast, since Mumbai generates its energy primarily by burning fossil fuels, its energy's carbon intensity has a high average magnitude and low variability.
+To illustrate, Figure~\ref{fig:intro-figures}(a) shows that grid energy's carbon-intensity can vary by 2$\times$ over a day (in California) and by over 43$\times$ across regions (between Ontario and Mumbai).
+The magnitude and variability of grid energy's carbon-intensity depend on the mix of energy sources.
+Traditional fossil fuel-based energy sources, such as coal and natural gas, tend to exhibit high carbon-intensity with low variance.
+In contrast, renewable sources like solar and wind have low carbon emissions but with highly variable generation.
+As a result, the proportion of energy generated by renewables versus fossil fuels at any location dictates the magnitude and variance of its energy's carbon-intensity.
+Figure~\ref{fig:intro-figures}(b) illustrates this point by showing each region's energy generation mix.
+California's energy mix is comprised of 50\% renewable energy; hence, the carbon-intensity in California has a low average with high variability.
+In contrast, $\sim$90\% of Mumbai's energy derives from burning fossil fuels, which results in high average carbon-intensity with low variability.

-Leveraging spatiotemporal variations in energy's carbon intensity requires workload flexibility along multiple dimensions.
-Fortunately, most computing workloads have significant performance, temporal, and spatial flexibility that enables adjusting the intensity, time, and location of their execution to better align with the availability of low-carbon energy.
-For instance, batch ML training jobs often have temporal flexibility that enables them to be \emph{suspended} during high-carbon periods and \emph{resumed} during low-carbon periods~\cite{wait-awhile}.
-Similarly, an interactive inference request for object detection may have spatial flexibility that enables migrating them to a location with a low carbon intensity.
-The insights above have led to an implicit assumption within the research community that systems can harness computing workloads' flexibility to significantly reduce their carbon emissions.
+Leveraging spatiotemporal variations in energy's carbon-intensity requires workload flexibility.
+Fortunately, most computing workloads have significant performance, temporal, and spatial flexibility that enable the workloads' intensity, run time, and execution location to be adjusted according to the availability of low-carbon energy~\cite{jahanshahi2022powermorph}.
+For instance, batch machine learning (ML) training jobs often have substantial temporal flexibility that enables them to be \emph{suspended} during high-carbon periods and \emph{resumed} during low-carbon periods~\cite{wait-awhile}.
+Similarly, interactive inference requests for object detection may have spatial flexibility that enables migrating them to a location with low carbon-intensity~\cite{igsc2023casper}.
+These insights have led to an implicit assumption within the systems research community that schedulers can harness such workload flexibility to significantly reduce carbon emissions~\cite{jahanshahi2022powermorph}.